LucasAlencarCosta/Fullstack-Website-Challenge/README.md

 # Fullstack-Website-Challenge

 This is a fullstack project that implements a complete authentication cycle using JavaScript, Express, JWT, Bcrypt, SQLite, and other necessary libraries.
 The main objective of this project is to create a frontend using only HTML and CSS, without relying on any frontend libraries or frameworks like React or Angular.
+I didn't complete the frontend ui because the main logic and challenge already have been completed.

 ## Features